 - A detailed marketing message (one to two paragraphs)

-So how many marketing personas should you create?
 Three to five is a good place to start.
 As your marketing efforts expand, you may find it beneficial to have one for each product or service you offer.
-Just make sure each persona is distinct and the information is backed up with data — either from demographic research or insight of your current clientele.
+Just make sure each persona is distinct and the information is backed up with data.
+Data can be from either demographic research or insight of your current clients.

 If you’re ready to get started on building marketing personas for your business, the Wyoming SBDC Network is here to help.
 Our no-cost advising and market research will help you to create accurate, useful personas to tailor your messaging to the appropriate audience.
 Contact your local advisor and get started today by clicking here.